Fall-2025-COMP163/project-2-bryedickerson/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=21440165&assignment_repo_type=AssignmentRepo)
 # COMP 163 - Project 2: Character Abilities Showcase

+# Bonus Creative Features: Did you add anything unique?
+- I did not add anything extra to my code

+# AI Usage: What AI assistance did you use and where?
+- I used AI to explain concepts to me that I didn't understand
+- I used AI to help me learn what I missed in the test cases (e.g., changing my current_level variable to level to match the test case)

+# How to Run: Clear instructions for testing your code
+- To create a character:
+- name the class + your character's name, assign it to a variable (e.g., warrior = Warrior("Name"))

+- To display stats:
+- variable name + .display_stats() (e.g., warrior.display_stats())

+- To use a special ability
+- variable name + special ability name and who to use it on (e.g., mage.fireball(target_name))

+- To display weapon info
+- weapon name + .display_info (e.g., dagger.display_info())

 ## 🎯 Project Overview

 Build a simple character system that demonstrates mastery of object-oriented programming fundamentals: inheritance, method overriding, polymorphism, and composition.
 This project focuses on core OOP concepts without the complexity of a full game system.